Expert Advice on Performance Reviews and Appraisals

 The PowerHouse Programme a powerful transformational journey in professional and personal development that is included in ELEVATE

-The Advanced Executive Assistant Diploma.
-Enrollment deadline for 2023 is November 30th 2022.
+*The Advanced Executive Assistant Diploma.
+Enrollment deadline for 2024 is January 15th 2024.

 The Power EA International Masterclass - For C-suite professionals seeking a higher, transformative learning experience.
-Self-guided lectures over 4 modules with weekly virtual workshop.

 2022 Executive PA Summit Highlights